Millionaire Hot Seat: Top prize winners

+Original version

 Edwin Daly (29 August 2016)

-On 29 August 2016, 67-year-old Edwin Daly became the first Australian contestant (and the fourth worldwide) on the Hot Seat (and the third in Australia) to win the top prize of AU$1,000,000.
+On 29 August 2016, 67-year-old Edwin Daly became the first Australian contestant (and the fourth worldwide) on the original version of Hot Seat (and the third in Australia) to win the top prize of AU$1,000,000.

 Antony McManus (25 November 2021)

-On 25 November 2021, Antony McManus became the second and the last Australian contestant on the Hot Seat (and the fourth in Australia) to win the top prize of AU$1,000,000, using the Switch lifeline he won in Fastest Finger First to swap the question.
+On 25 November 2021, Antony McManus became the second and the last Australian contestant on the original version of Hot Seat (and the fourth in Australia) to win the top prize of AU$1,000,000, using the Switch lifeline he won in Fastest Finger First by handing over his AU$1,000 cheque to swap the question.

 Original question (Answer was selected after the Switch lifeline was used):